Gordie Howe International Bridge: Michigan legislation

 In 2010, the Michigan Senate had not approved any authorizing legislation related to the bridge.
 The Senate Majority Leader Mike Bishop had stated that the Senate would not vote until revenue forecasts were released, reports that were being withheld by the director of the Michigan Department of Transportation.
 The Michigan House of Representatives had already passed the measure while the bill was called "doomed" in the Senate.

 Michigan Governor Rick Snyder supported construction of the new crossing in his first State of the State address on January 19, 2011.
 His plan would leverage Canadian money to receive a 160 percent match—totaling $2.2 billion—on funding from the Federal Highway Administration in a deal reached the week previous to the speech.
 In August 2011, Michigan State Senator Mike Kowall, when asked by the Windsor Star if enabling legislation for the bridge would currently pass, replied "absolutely not".

 In October 2011, the Michigan Senate "rejected a bill [that] would have allowed the state to accept $550 million from the Canadian government to fund the country's share" of the bridge.
 One commentator, Bill Mann, noted the rejection, saying "Canada calls the new bridge its biggest infrastructure priority and has even offered to pay for the span.
-But pesky U.S. special-interest politics intrude once again," as he reviewed a number of "U.S. government actions (and inactions) that show little concern about Canadian concerns".
+But pesky U.S. special-interest politics intrude once again", as he reviewed a number of "U.S. government actions (and inactions) that show little concern about Canadian concerns".
 Mann drew from a Maclean's article sub-titled "We used to be friends" about U.S.–Canada relations after the Keystone Pipeline, the bridge, and other "insulting" decisions.

 In June 2012, Canadian Prime Minister Stephen Harper and Michigan Governor Rick Snyder announced an agreement allowing the project to proceed.
 The Canadian federal government would fund bridge construction, land acquisition in Michigan and the construction of Interstate 75 on-ramps.
 The Canadian contribution will be repaid from bridge tolls collected on the Canadian side, and no tolls will be charged on the U.S. side.
 The crossing agreement also included community benefits for residents on both sides of the Detroit River, including improvements to local neighbourhoods affected by bridge construction.
+Although paid for by Canada, the bridge would be owned equally by Canada and the state of Michigan.